-The Edison Arts Foundation is named in honor of Robert and Bertha Edison, the parents of Charity Edison Carter, Founder and Artistic Director of FBAAD, Fort Bend Academy of Arts and Dance.
+The Edison Arts Foundation is named in honor of Robert and Bertha Edison, the parents of Charity Edison Carter, Founder and Executive Director of Edison Arts Foundation.

 The Edison Family patriarch Robert Edison established himself as a successful business owner, in 1978, when he started formerly Combination Plus, now Brokers Quality Grass and Edison Trucking Service with locations in Houston and Carrollton, Texas.
 His love to inspire his daughter, Charity Edison Carter, to commit herself to the arts and her community inspired her to dedicate The Edison Arts Foundation to his hard work and family commitment.